 14) La Modernista Diamond Pen — $265,000

-15) Fulgor Nocturnus by Tibaldi — $8 Million
+15) Fulgor Nocturnus by Tibaldi — $8 million

 16) Heaven Gold Pen by Anita Tan — $995,510

 Designed by a woman for women, the Heaven Gold Pen draws its inspiration from the changing alignment of the planets.
 Its design includes 161 brilliantly colored diamonds circling a 43-carat Tsavorite gemstone estimated to be more than 2 billion years old.
-The $995,510 asking price for the Heaven Gold Pen is hardly heavenly.
+However, the $995,510 asking price for the Heaven Gold Pen is hardly heavenly.